ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 During such discussions with your employer, you should meticulously weigh your opportunity cost and clearly articulate your goals and needs.
 For example, if you have a company car that you also use outside of work, consider the extra costs of affording one on your own.

-The differences in golden handcuffs negotiations across industries or job levels are influenced by the financial incentives offered, the level of job security provided, and the demand for specific skills or talent in the industry.
+The differences in negotiations across industries or job levels are influenced by the financial incentives offered, the level of job security provided, and the demand for specific skills in the industry.

 Planning for the future

-Future planning is an important step in navigating golden handcuffs.
+Future planning is an important step in navigating this transition.
 This process includes:

 • Assessing your financial status